 - Receive mentoring from a farmer engaged in a similar enterprise

 - Develop relationships with many beginning and experienced farmers, plus a wide range of professionals that support small-scale local farmers, including USDA specialists, farmers market managers, accountants, and attorneys

 Interested in joining our next CIFB class?
 Visit our Apply Now page for more details.
-Hurry!
-Registration is open now but scholarship applications are only being accepted until September 1, 2014.
+Registration opens June 1.